puzpuzpuz/xsync/BENCHMARKS.md

 AtomicInt64-64                                  12.9ns ± 7%
 ```

 Here `time/op` stands for average time spent on operation.
-If you divide `10^9` by the result in nanosecond per operation, you'd get the throughput in operations per second.
-Thus, ideal theoretical scalability of a concurrent data structure implies that the reported `time/op` decreases proportionally with the increased number of CPU cores.
+If you divide `10^9` by the result in nanoseconds per operation, you'd get the throughput in operations per second.
+Thus, the ideal theoretical scalability of a concurrent data structure implies that the reported `time/op` decreases proportionally with the increased number of CPU cores.
 On the contrary, if the measured time per operation increases when run on more cores, it means performance degradation.

 ### MapOf vs. sync.Map

-1,000 `[int, int]` entries with warm-up, 100% Loads:
+1,000 `[int, int]` entries with a warm-up, 100% Loads:
 ```
 IntegerMapOf_WarmUp/reads=100%                  24.0ns ± 0%
 IntegerMapOf_WarmUp/reads=100%-2                12.0ns ± 0%